 Minnesota is grappling with ways to cope with more rain and severe storms.
 As part of a week-long special report, read how some experts are focusing less on stopping the change and more on adapting to it.

 In Center City, Pelican Rapids and other Minnesota cities, entrepreneurs and utilities are building community solar gardens that let residents invest in solar without putting panels on their roofs.

 A new project measures precise shifts in weather and soil moisture to help central Minnesota irrigators try to limit groundwater contamination.

 To avoid building a new water treatment plant, three cities have begun storing treated water 500 feet underground for use when summer demand is high.

 For more than a century the brewery in Cold Spring has drawn increasing amounts of water for its operations from a nearby trout stream.
 But the state says it's time to stop, so the hunt is on for a new source of water.
 That's proving difficult.

 Cities throughout Minnesota are getting substantial budget help next year because the state for the first time in years raised local government aid, help aimed at letting cities lower property taxes.
 But as cities nail down their budgets, they are raising their tax levies instead.

 Nursing homes are having trouble all over the state.
 The facility in this small town west of Alexandria lost $1.5 million over the last several years.
 The loss of 55 jobs and hundreds of thousands of dollars in salaries will be hard for the town to weather.

-It's been a month and a half since this iconic border town lost nearly 300 good-paying paper mill jobs.
+Last year, this iconic border town lost nearly 300 good-paying paper mill jobs.
 The shock has subsided and tears have dried, but the work of rethinking what this company town might become is just beginning.